ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 {{<img src="images/whatsapp-measurement.png" title="WhatsApp measurement" alt="WhatsApp measurement">}}

 The above measurement page pertains to the testing of WhatsApp.
-We can see that WhatsApp was found accessible when tested on Vodafone Italia (AS30722) on 30th March 2021 at 14:59 local time.
+We can see that WhatsApp was found accessible when tested on Magticom Ltd. (AS16010) on 3rd August 2022 at 12:19 local time.
 This conclusion is reached because [OONI’s WhatsApp test](https://ooni.org/nettest/whatsapp/) was able to successfully connect to WhatsApp’s endpoints, registration service, and web interface (`web.whatsapp.com`).

 If WhatsApp was found (potentially) blocked, this measurement page would show relevant information (based on the heuristics of [OONI’s WhatsApp test](https://ooni.org/nettest/whatsapp/)).